Red apple clipart

 Used to build proteins, these organic compounds contain an amino group (-NH2) and a carboxyl group (-COOH).
 The above diagram shows its general structure, whre R is the side chain functional group that distinguishes one amino acid from another.

 There are 20 amino acids.
-Nine of these amino acids cannot be manufactured by the body are called essential and must be eaten, The body can make the other 11 amino acids, All the amino acids are present in animal protein foods, such as meat, fish, eggs, dairy, but other foods contain only some of the amino acids, depending on the food.
+Nine of these amino acids cannot be manufactured by the body are called essential and must be eaten.
+The body can make the other 11 amino acids, All the amino acids are present in animal protein foods, such as meat, fish, eggs, dairy, but other foods contain only some of the amino acids, depending on the food.
 Many plant proteins are considered incomplete, containing either no or low levels of amino acids.

 Essential amino acids